tommyyliu/everlight-agents/ai/default_prompts/safine.md

 ## 9. Output Format
 Please use html for your slate content.
 The browser app expects html.
 It will be attached using dangerouslySetInnerHTML.
+You don't need to output a whole webpage just a component.

 ## 10. Scenarios & Examples